 Auckland never fails to turn on the charm, as you'll discover while exploring the city before meeting your Travel Director and fellow adventure-seekers for a Welcome Reception.
-Stay: Holiday Inn Express, Auckland
+Stay: Holiday Inn Express Auckland City Centre

 After a morning of sightseeing, set your GPS for the Waikato River to Waitomo Caves.
 Here, your cruise route is cast in a magical light by thousands of glowworms.
 It's a landscape almost as otherworldly as Rotorua, where mud pops and jettisons from bubbling geysers, and steam rushes skywards from cracks in the Earth.